 A change of address doesn’t always involve minor children, but it often does.
 The address change is often made on one spouse’s behalf.
 If the relevant bills are not separated according to the terms in the divorce agreement, the ex-spouse may be late on their payments.
 This might result in late fees and a lowering of their credit score.

 Where the court is concerned, both parties are expected to work together toward a mature financial resolution.
 Ideally, this process is aided and guided by their attorneys.
 It’s important that neither of the spouses be unjustly responsible for expenses that aren’t theirs.

-The best thing you can do is work with your lawyer to make sure your ex remains updated about your living situation.
+The thing you can do is work with your lawyer to make sure your ex remains updated about your living situation.
 This will also help keep you in good standing with the court.